Big Dog Ranch Rescue hopes to help veterans with PTSD with new service dog training program

 Robin Friedman, executive director, said Big Dog Ranch Rescue needs help with fundraising to train the dogs.

-One service dog requires roughly 12-18 months of training and can cost upwards of $10,000.
+One service dog requires about 12-18 months of training and can cost upwards of $10,000.

-Friedman said they’re goal is provide at least 10 veterans with service dogs through donations collected throughout the holiday season.
+Friedman said their goal is provide at least 10 veterans with service dogs through donations collected throughout the holiday season.